csh-scut/causal/README.md

 ## Data  availability
 - The real world datasets can be downloaded here.
 - The Lorenz 96 dataset can be generated using the function `get_L96_func` in `data_process/lorenz96.py`.
+The parameter settings are provided in Supplementary Section 6.
 - The raw DREAM4 dataset can be generated from `InSilicoSize50-Yeast1` of DREAM_Challenges in the software `GeneNetWeaver`.
 The parameter settings are provided in Supplementary Section 6.
 - The power grid dataset can be generated using the code from the paper "Higher-order Granger reservoir computing: simultaneously achieving scalable complex structures inference and accurate dynamics prediction".
-The net for the system used to generate the dataset is in the `data_files/power_grid`.
+The net for the system used to generate the dataset in this study is located at `data_files/power_grid`.
 The parameter settings are provided in Supplementary Section 6.

 ## Environment requirements